2003 Saturn Vue Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 Saturn Vue
+A guide to repairs, service, and maintenance costs for your 2003 Saturn Vue

 A Loose or worn gas cap may cause Check Engine Light to illuminate.
 At this time, RepairPal cannot confirm a recall for this gas cap issue.

 Vehicles with a 6speed automatic transmission may develop one or more of the following faults related to a broken 35R clutch wave plate inside the transmission: Illumination of the Check Engine Light with code P0716, P0776, P0717, P0777, P2714, P2715, and/or P02723, loss of reverse gear, slipping or harsh 3rd or 5th gear shift.
 Removal and dis-assembly of the transmission will be required to replace the broken 35R wave plate.
 It is also extremely important that all debris from the failed part be cleaned from the transmission while it is disassembled in order to try and prevent future problems.

 The engine valve cover gaskets may develop and engine oil leak.
 A burning smell may be noted from the engine area if the type of leak were to occur.

 2003 Saturn Vue QuestionsWhy did it die while moving on road?
 (1 answer)

 Ive had it a few years and has been great with no problems.
 A few weeks ago, on the interstate, it began making a buzzing/gringing noise but still ran.
 A week later, after driving 20min or so it began squealing loud.
 After that, it would die at a stop but only once the temp got up to normal.
 It ...

 Junk or fix-keep ?
 Limited funds, only transportation source.
 Engine strong-Please advise.